Ding. Email from Will on Friday at 11:24 AM

 Will is a 17-year-old gay Christian, and Frank is a 60-year-old gay Christian.
 I’m not using their real names, but their stories are very real.
 Separately, the two emailed me back and forth over a weekend, and by the fourth email, I couldn’t help feeling some deja vu.
 At times, it felt like I was talking to the same person, just 43 years apart.
 They both struggle mightily to obey Christ’s teachings and find joy as gay Christians, and neither of them feel like their church has anything meaningful to offer them.

-Will reached out because he’s leaning toward moving from Side B to Side A. He’s grown up in a family and churches that ignored the fact that gay people exist, explaining them away as sexual deviants who chose to be gay.
-By the time Will shared his story with his church and family, deep seeds of shame and isolation had already been planted.
+Will reached out because he’s leaning toward moving from a historic sexual ethic to a revisionist perspective on sexual stewardship.
+He’s grown up in a family and churches that ignored the fact that gay people exist, explaining them away as sexual deviants who chose to be gay.
+By the time Will shared his story with his church and family, seeds of deep shame and isolation had already been planted.
 His church continues to avoid the topic, perhaps waiting for all of the gay people in their midst to lose their faith and leave the church so that the church never has to address it (please excuse the dark humor).
 His parents did their best to learn about Will’s story and love him well, but the damage was already done.
 Will said this: “It’s been hard for me to keep it together.
 I can’t even fool my parents that I’m sad.
 I don’t know where to turn.
 I feel so overwhelmed, I find it hard to focus.
 I don’t even know my own feelings at the moment.
 Recently I’ve been thinking of starving myself.”

 A few emails later, Frank ended his message with these solemn words: “The saddest thing for me is that when I meet another gay person in the Church, I honestly can’t tell them to follow my example.
 Without loving support from the Church, I cannot condemn them to what I am experiencing.
 The Church is actively pushing people out of the arms of Jesus and either into the grave or another man’s arms.
 If the Church won’t love people, they will go where they can find love.”
 Just like Will, Frank is lonely and desperate, and he doesn’t feel like the Church has anything good to offer him.
 But beyond his fear for his own future, he’s grim about the prospects for teens like Will.
 To summarize his advice for Will: It doesn’t get better.
 The Church doesn’t care.
 Lord have mercy on us.